openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 #OpenStack Image Service API v2 Reference

-The Image Service API v2 provides methods for storing and retrieving disk and server images.
+The Image Service API v2 enables you to store and retrieve disk and server images.

-#General API Information
+#General API information

 ##Versioning

 **Two-part versioning scheme**

-The Image Service API v2 follows the lead of the v1 API and use a major version and a minor version.
-For example, 'v2.3' would break down to major version 2 and minor version 3.
+The Image Service API v2 mimics API v1 and uses a major version and a minor version.
+For example, v2.3 is major version 2 and minor version 3.

 **Backwards-compatibility**

-The interface will not be reduced with subsequent minor version releases, it will only be expanded.
-For example, everything in v2.1 will be available in v2.2.
+Minor version releases expand and do not reduce the interface.
+For example, everything in v2.1 is available in v2.2.

-**Property Protections**
+**Property protections**

-Version 2.2 of the Images API acknowledges the ability of a cloud provider to employ *property protections*, an optional feature whereby CRUD protections may be applied to image properties.
+The Images API v2.2 enables a cloud provider to employ *property protections*, an optional feature whereby CRUD protections are applied to image properties.

-Thus, in particular deployments, non-admin users may not be able to view, update, or delete some image properties.
+Thus, in particular deployments, non-admin users might not be able to view, update, or delete some image properties.

-Additionally, non-admin users may be forced to follow a particular naming convention when creating custom image properties.
+Additionally, non-admin users might be forced to follow a particular naming convention when creating custom image properties.

 It is left to the cloud provider to communicate policies concerning property protections to users.

-##HTTP Response Status Codes
+##HTTP response status codes

 The following HTTP status codes are all valid responses: